Skip to main content

 Compile to SQL

-Inspect what ROSQL generates (no DB needed):
+Inspect what ROSQL generates (no DB or --url needed):

 Output: